 Reading Group: Law and Business Problems

-Paola is the Chair of the Executive Leadership Research Initiative for Women and Minority Attorneys (ELRIWMA) at the Center for the Legal Profession at Harvard Law School and a Senior Research Fellow, jointly appointed at Harvard Law School (PON) and at the Harvard Kennedy School (Women and Public Policy Program (WAPPP)).
+Paola is co-chair the Executive Leadership Research Initiative for Women and Minority Attorneys (ELRIWMA) at the Center for the Legal Profession at Harvard Law School and a Senior Research Fellow, jointly appointed at Harvard Law School (PON) and at the Harvard Kennedy School (Women and Public Policy Program (WAPPP)).
 Her areas of inquiry and expertise examine the evolution of the legal profession, focusing on Leadership, Gender & Diversity, Alternative Dispute Resolution (ADR), and Organizational Behavior.

 Dr. Cecchi-Dimeglio is studying issues related to diversity and gender vis-à-vis organizational behavior with the goal of promoting broad-based inclusion of women and minorities in the legal profession and in large organization.
 Since joining Harvard University, Paola has continued to advance the dialogue on diversifying the next generation of leaders.
 She has extensive experience with leadership development at all levels and functions, leveraging team potential to high-performance and innovation, as well as cultural, behavioral and systemic changes in organizations.
 Her innovative and unique interdisciplinary research provides actionable strategies and mechanisms that result in diversity and gender equity by helping firms and organizations.

 Her research shows that gentle pushes—or “nudges” as she calls them—and a consistent organizational process with well-defined decision points allow firms to achieve the goal that has to date eluded them.
 Nudges provide actionable elements that can be engaged to create a systematic approach to establishing a competitive system that attracts, retains, and promotes more women within firms.
 Firms that have used her approach have made real gains for women at various levels.